koding/kdlearn/guides/getting-started/workspaces/index.md

 ## What are they?

+Think of a Workspace as a logical grouping of files that have a common theme.
+For example, all files that belong to a project can be placed inside a workspace.
+They are essentially folders.

-Workspaces are a way to save the arrangement of your IDE.
+Workspaces are also a way to save the layout of your environment.
 Open Files, Terminals, and File Explorer, Workspaces help you save not just what you're working on but *how* you're working.

-Furthermore, in upcoming releases workspaces will have integration with various services and developer tools, making them a quick way to get started with a specific type of Project or Service.
+Furthermore, in upcoming releases, workspaces will have integration with various services and developer tools, making them a quick way to get started with a specific type of project or service.

 ## How to use them?